Locality and Availability of Array Codes Constructed from Subspaces: Introduction

 Regenerating codes are described in terms of stored information in nodes (servers).
 In other words, regenerating codes are usually array codes~\cite{TamWanBru13}.
 Reconstructing the files and repairing failed nodes are the main tasks of regenerating codes.
 LRCs and codes with availability are usually described as block codes, and access and/or repair is described in terms of symbols.

-In this work we combine the two approaches and discuss two types of locality (availability, respectively), node locality (availability) which resembles the first approach and symbol locality (availability) which resembles the second approach.
+In this work we combine the two approaches and discuss two types of locality (respectively, availability): node locality (availability), which resembles the first approach, and symbol locality (availability), which resembles the second approach.
 To our knowledge, such a combined approach was not considered in the literature before.

 Our solution approach will be based on array codes, constructed via subspaces of a finite vector space.
-A subspace approach for DSS was considered for the first time in~\cite{Hol13} and later in~\cite{RavEtz15}.
+A subspace approach for DSS codes was considered for the first time in~\cite{Hol13} and later in~\cite{RavEtz15}.
 Our approach is slightly different from the approach in these two papers.
-We will design array codes based on subspaces and analyze their locality and availability properties.
+We shall employ spreads, $q$-Steiner systems, and subspace transversal designs in our constructions.
+We will also analyze the node and symbol, locality and availability, of the resulting codes.
+This subspace approach for locality and availability is also novel.